alichtman/shallow-backup/README.md

 To reinstall your dotfiles, clone your dotfiles repo and make sure your shallow-backup config path can be found at either `~/.config/shallow-backup.conf` or `$XDG_CONFIG_HOME/.shallow_backup.conf`.
 Set the `backup-path` key in the config to the path of your cloned dotfiles.
 Then run `$ shallow-backup -reinstall_dots`.

 When reinstalling your dotfiles, the top level `.git/`, `.gitignore`, `img/` and `README.md` files / directories are ignored.

-### Inspiration
----

-I back up system images of my MacBook Pro to an external SSD multiple times every week, and it always takes way too long.
-I wanted to speed this up, so I took a look at what was actually being backed up.
-I saw that my `brew`, `npm`, and `pip` libraries took up a ton more space than I imagined.

-*And that's totally unnecessary.* When you back something up, you do it with the intention of being able to get back to that exact state at some point in the future.
-The minimum you need in order to recreate those package libraries later is just a list of the packages that are installed with each package manager.
-If you have these lists, restoring your system package installs is easy: `$ pip install -r pip_list.txt`, for example.

-I cut down my backup size by almost `10GB` by replacing my `pip`, `brew`, `brew cask` and `npm` libraries with simple text files.
-I also cut down the back up time significantly since many fewer files were being copied.

-Once I'd built that functionality, I wanted to have a single backup utility for files and folders often used by developers, so I added the ability to backup `dotfiles` and `fonts`.
-(Note: Because just having a list of installed fonts or a list of dotfiles that exist isn't very useful, `shallow-backup` creates copies of all dotfiles and user installed fonts.)

 ### Want to Contribute?
 ---